 Gevo now has enough cash to fund 100 percent of the equity investment that is expected for Net-Zero 1.
 Gevo may bring in appropriate strategic or financial partners as equity investors if it is in Gevo’s interests to do so.
 Gevo expects to establish Net-Zero 1 in a special purpose entity.
 The full financing of Net-Zero 1 can only be completed after the front-end engineering phase is completed.

-Gevo has approximately 48 million gallons per year of contracts signed for a mix of jet fuel and renewable gasoline products, representing approximately $1.5 billion of revenue across the life of the contracts.
-If Gevo secures additional take-or-pay contracts, Gevo would have to acquire and develop additional Net-Zero production sites.
+Gevo has approximately 375 million gallons per year of contracts signed for a mix of jet fuel and renewable gasoline products.
+As Gevo continues to secure additional take-or-pay contracts for fuels produced by future operations, the company is exploring the acquisition and development of additional Net-Zero production sites.

 Get the full picture of how Net-Zero 1 is expected to deliver on the promise of Net-Zero transportation fuels.

 These are expected to be our sources of renewable energy:

 Net-Zero 1 may be unique.
 Once the facility is operational (estimated to be in 2025), we believe it will be the only industrial plant of its size and scale that will not rely on any electricity from the grid.

 We create our energy-dense liquid hydrocarbons to be exact replacements for the fuels they are designed to replace.
 Sustainable aviation fuel has the same molecular makeup as petroleum-based jet fuel.
 Likewise, our renewable premium gasoline is the same as petroleum-based gasoline.
 But because we make them ourselves, we leave out a lot of the components that come with petroleum pumped out of the ground—some 4,000 chemicals that are unwanted, but too expensive or complicated to remove from the fuels.
 Using those petroleum fuels puts those chemicals into the environment.